dellsystem/dellsystem.github.io/_posts/2013-09-02-dont-do-drugs-kids.md

 I found".
 It is a fairly lazy literary technique, though, and probably not one I will be using again anytime soon.
 (Hey, I never claimed this post was a literary masterpiece.
 I promise it will get better, though.)_

+_Post-update update (December 2016): the original list of categories for this post, which was written back when the primary purpose of the category system was for self-amusement, included "desire2learnhow2code" -- a reference to the fact that the vendor in this story is called Desire2Learn.
+That category has been removed, partly because I am now using the category system for its intended purpose, and partly because it's really quite a mean thing to say, even if I still find it somewhat amusing._

 ***